iqbalyarkhan/old-website/content/2020-02-15--Undirected-Graphs-Depth-First-Search.md

 ### Conclusion

 Relationship between objects that can be represented using undirected graphs and a lot of questions can be answered about the said objects using the DFS as we've discussed in this section.
-Happy coding!
+We've seen how a simple addition of 2 arrays, `edgeTo` and `connected`, helps us answer more complicated questions.